 What is a blood moon

 The moon that we are most familiar with is white in colour.
-However, it sometimes takes on a majestic red appearance...
-Here's why.
+However, it sometimes takes on a majestic red appearance.
+Read here to know why.

-The moon that we are most familiar with is white in color.
-However, it sometimes takes on a mysterious yet majestic red appearance, which has caused the development of various superstitions throughout many cultures.
+The moon that we are most familiar with is greyish-white in color.
+However, on some occasions, it takes on a mysterious yet majestic blood red appearance, which has given rise to various superstitions throughout many cultures.
 In the most extreme instances, some people considered the "blood moons" to be the harbinger of an impending apocalypse.
-In reality, blood moons are completely innocuous and there is a perfectly natural and scientific explanation behind their reddened appearance.
+In reality, blood moons are completely innocuous, and there is a perfectly natural and scientific explanation behind their reddish appearance.

-The blood moon is the name given to the Moon when it is red in color.
-This term also refers to four consecutive total lunar eclipses (also known as a tetrad).
-Throughout history, humans have always tried to understand the mechanisms of the cosmos by studying how and why some astronomical phenomenons occur.
-But long before the discovery of the scientific reason for their appearance, blood moons were already mentioned in books and legends from the past civilizations.
-Many of them described a red-tinted moon as a sign of impending disaster.
+The blood moon is the name given to the moon when it is red in color during a total lunar eclipse.
+It can also describe a rare sequence of four consecutive total lunar eclipses, known as a tetrad.
+For centuries, humans have tried to make sense of cosmic events, seeking to understand their causes and meanings.
+Before scientists could figure out the explanation behind blood moons, the phenomenon was already mentioned in books and legends from past civilizations.
+Many of them described a red-hued moon as a sign of impending disaster.

-The term "blood moon" is also widely used in modern culture, in which it simply refers to a red coloured moon.
+The term "blood moon" is now frequently used in modern culture, where it is simply used for a red-colored moon.
 Now, let's look at the reasons why this phenomenon occurs.

-You may know that Earth, the Sun, and the Moon’s orbit are elliptical.
-However, they do not orbit in the same exact plane.
+You may know that the Earth, the Sun, and the Moon’s orbits are elliptical.
+However, they do not orbit in the same plane.
 In the rare occasions when they do align, solar and lunar eclipses happen.

 However, a tiny bit of sunlight that passes through the Earth’s atmosphere managed to make its way to the Moon.
 Because Earth’s atmosphere itself is a complex mixture of elements, a large portion of the sunlight is scattered by the atmosphere and does not land on the Moon (the scientific explanation behind this is called the Rayleigh Scattering).